Ontario Place: Design and construction

 A marina was included in the project, holding up to 292 boats up to 40 ft in length.
 There was originally some controversy about allowing a public facility to house an upscale boating dock within the new artificial harbour.
-However, supporters of the plan believed that the dock's integration into Ontario Place would tie the location closer to the lake via boating activity, and improve the general ambience.
+Supporters of the plan believed that the dock's integration into Ontario Place would tie the location closer to the lake via boating activity, and improve the general ambience.

 At Expo 70 in Osaka, Japan, the new IMAX movie technology was first exhibited.
 A great success, it was decided to build the first permanent IMAX installation at Ontario Place.
 The Cinesphere, an 800-seat theatre, was built.
 Its building is a 'spherical triodetic dome', with a 61 ft outer radius, and a 56 ft inner radius.
 The dome is supported by prefabricated steel aluminum alloy tubes.

 The design of Ontario Place has won a long list of awards including ones from the International Committee for Documentation and Conservation of Buildings of the Modern Movement, the Royal Architectural Institute of Canada, The National Trust — Prix du XXe Siècle, and the American Society of Landscape Architects.
-In 2014, the Ontario government's Ministry of Culture, Tourism and Sport declared Ontario Place to be a "cultural heritage landscape of provincial significance."
+In 2014, the Ontario government's Ministry of Culture, Tourism and Sport declared Ontario Place to be a "cultural heritage landscape of provincial significance".